 Psalm 1 seems to have been placed first in the collection because from its general character and subject, it forms s suitable introduction to the rest.
 The psalm is a poetic statement of the Jewish conception of a good man.
-It treats the blessedness of the righteous, and the misery of the wicked.535 This is a topic that normally occurs constantly in the psalms, but psalm 1 treats them as if all experiences point only toward one direction.
-The moral problems, which in other psalms troubles the ancient poets of Israel is when they saw the evil prospering and the good oppressed.536 wisdom and Torah.
-The time for this psalm could be in the post-exilic times.537 This is so because of the autonomy of the individual personality that is becoming recognizable in this psalm.
-This means that the psalm does not address the entire congregation of Israel as a whole, rather a particular group of people the tsadik "the righteous," who have been separated from the resayim "the wicked."538 This means, among the entire 'edhah "congregation" of Israel, a change and division of certain proportion has taken place.
+It treats the blessedness of the righteous, and the misery of the wicked.
+This is a topic that normally occurs constantly in the psalms, but psalm 1 treats them as if all experiences point only toward one direction.
+The moral problems, which in other psalms troubles the ancient poets of Israel is when they saw the evil prospering and the good oppressed.
+2

+Psalm 1 is a didactic poetry which is basically influenced by conceptual element of hokma and torah, wisdom and law.
+The writer of this psalm could be said to belong to the circle of teachers of wisdom and Torah.
+The time for this psalm could be in the post-exilic times.3 This is so because of the autonomy of the individual personality that is becoming recognizable in this psalm.
+This means that the psalm does not address the entire congregation of Israel as a whole, rather a particular group of people the tsadik "the righteous," who have been separated from the resayim "the wicked."
+This means, among the entire 'edhah "congregation" of Israel, a change and division of certain proportion has taken place.